vercel/hazel/readme.md

 - `ACCOUNT`: Your username or organisation name on GitHub
 - `REPOSITORY`: The name of the repository to pull releases from

-Once it's deployed, paste the deployment address into your code (please keep in mind that upates should only occur in the production version of the app, not while developing):
+Once it's deployed, paste the deployment address into your code (please keep in mind that updates should only occur in the production version of the app, not while developing):

 ```js
 const { app, autoUpdater } = require('electron')